 My partner link to Xero (above) gives you a free 30-day trial if you wish to sign up.

 You can then earn money when people use your affiliate link thereafter.
 Very nice!

 I cannot emphasize this enough.
 Surround yourself with those who inspire you, those who can bring you on and invest time in you as mentors.

-If you build relations instead of hard-selling your product or service, you won’t ever need a salesman!
+If you build relations instead of hard-selling your product or service, you won’t ever need a salesperson!

-I have always been a ‘people' person which has undoubtedly been a key factor in my success.
+I have always been ‘people-focused' which has undoubtedly been a key factor in my success.
 I love to learn and engage.
-I'm never afraid to ask questions either…
+I'm never afraid to ask questions, either…